MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/session/session-logmessage-string-string-verbosity-dataclassification-telemetryscope-string-string-string-string-method.md

 [//]: # (START>DO_NOT_EDIT)
 [//]: # (IMPORTANT:Do not edit any of the content between here and the END>DO_NOT_EDIT.)
 [//]: # (Any modifications should be made in the .xml files in the ModernDev repo.)
-# LogMessage Method
+# Session.LogMessage Method
-Log a message to a telemetry account.
+Logs a trace message to a telemetry account.

 ## Syntax